slimbootloader/documentation/source/tools/index.rst

 |CFGTOOL|
 --------------------

 ``ConfigEditor.py`` is a GUI program provided in |SPN| to allow user to customize board specific settings.
 You will need this tool in porting or customizing a new board.
-It provides features to load a platform configuration file (``*.dsc``) and generate board configuration delta file (``*.dlt``).
+It provides features to load a platform configuration file (``*.yaml``) and generate board configuration delta file (``*.dlt``).
 This tool can be used in pre-build or post-build process.

 This tool depends on Python GUI tool kit **Tkinter**.
 It runs on both Windows and Linux.